 The brand’s superb selection of hiking clothes (under $100) places them as one of the most affordable brands out there right now.

-I find KÜHL as one of the most stylish outerwear companies on the market at the moment.
+I currently find KÜHL to be one of the most stylish outerwear companies on the market.

 Best for Ourdoor Backpacks